Scripts for customized regridding of Level-2 data to Level-3 data

 Whenever you publish research or present results generated with WHIPS, please include the following acknowledgement or an appropriate equivalent:

-We wish to thank the University of Wisconsin–Madison for the use and development of the Wisconsin Horizontal Interpolation Program for Satellites (WHIPS).
-WHIPS was developed by Jacob Oberman, Erica Scotty, Keith Maki, Xiaomeng Jin and Tracey Holloway, with funding from the NASA Air Quality Applied Science Team (AQAST) and the Wisconsin Space Grant Consortium Undergraduate Award.
+We wish to thank the University of Wisconsin-Madison for the use and development of the Wisconsin Horizontal Interpolation Program for Satellites (WHIPS).
+WHIPS was developed by Tracey Holloway, Jacob Oberman and Peidong Wang, with funding from the NASA Air Quality Applied Science Team (AQAST) and the NASA Health and Air Quality Applied Sciences Team (HAQAST).

 1. Install the program and run the built-in test module to confirm that it is working properly.
-Installation instructions can be found in the file INSTALL.txt
+Installation instructions can be found in the WHIPS user guide.

 2. Download whatever data you plan to process.
-Currently, the program is designed to process OMI NO2 DOMINO level 2 data, OMI NO2 NASA level 2 data, OMI HCHO level 2 data MOPITT CO data, and NASA MODIS AOD level 2 data.
+Currently, the program is designed to process OMI NO2 DOMINO level 2 data, OMI NO2 NASA level 2 data, MOPITT CO data, NASA MODIS AOD level 2 data, and OMI SO2 level 2 data.
 See the detailed documentation for the –filelist argument for locations of data.

 3. Navigate to the folder where whips.py is located (or add it to your path) and invoke it as: